 - basic music theory

-- may work long and irregular hours, including evenings and weekends
+- long and irregular hours, including evenings and weekends

-- may work indoors or outdoors in places such as theatres, studios, gardens, bars, hotels, restaurants, clubs and halls
+- indoors or outdoors in places such as theatres, clubs and concert halls

-- work in conditions that may be noisy, dark and hot
+- in conditions that are noisy, dark and hot

 What's the job really like?

 As a singer/songwriter, Ciaran McMeeken has toured the country, released a debut album, and had his music streamed over 1.8 million times on Spotify, but it didn’t all happen overnight.